When a contract is breached, a series of remedies may become available, depending on the seriousness of the breach of contract.

 - work out what would have happened under the contract if the breach of contract did not take place, and was properly performed

-That way, the difference between:
+That way, it's the difference between:

 - what did happen under the contract (as at the time of the breach), can be contrasted to